 If there is a flu pandemic, you will need to get the pandemic vaccine when it’s available.
-It takes time to make vaccines to protect people from the flu.
+It can take time to make vaccines to protect people from the flu.

 How can I prepare for a flu pandemic?

 The same steps you take every year to protect yourself from seasonal flu can help in case of a pandemic.

 - Get a seasonal flu shot every year.
 Make sure everyone in your family age 6 months and older also gets a flu shot every year.

 - Cover your mouth and nose with a tissue when you cough or sneeze.

 - Stay away from others if you are sick with a fever or other flu symptoms.

 It’s also a good idea to prepare for a flu pandemic like you would prepare for any emergency or time when you might need to stay home for 1 to 2 weeks.

 - Make an emergency plan for your family.